michalmietlinski/2025-simple-scripts/openAIImageGenerator/README.md

 - `data/`: Database and configuration files
 - `verification/`: Scripts for verifying implementation phases
 - `readmes/`: Detailed documentation for each phase
+- `tests/`: Test files for various components of the application

 ## Implementation Phases